Career Planning & Success Resources

 As soon as they enter the university, students can receive career-related assistance from the many resources available through the Career Services office.

-- The office is located in the Student Center, a central campus location convenient for students.
+- The office is located in the Student Center, a central campus location convenient for students and alumni.

-- “Like” us on Facebook for reminders about events, recruiters on campus and career development.
+- “Like” us on Facebook for reminders about recruiting events, workshops and info seminars, and career development tips and resources.

 “Career Services provided me with tools to help determine my areas of interest as I was deciding on a minor.
 They also gave me practical advice and were able to answer my specific questions.”